RTEMS/rtems-docs/c-user/region_manager.rst

        - ``id`` is NULL
      * - ``RTEMS_INVALID_ADDRESS``
        - ``starting_address`` is NULL
-     * - ``RTEMS_INVALID_ADDRESS``
-       - address not on four byte boundary
      * - ``RTEMS_TOO_MANY``
        - too many regions created
      * - ``RTEMS_INVALID_SIZE``
        - invalid page size
+     * - ``RTEMS_INVALID_SIZE``
+       - the memory area defined by the starting address and the length parameters is too small

 DESCRIPTION:
-    This directive creates a region from a physically contiguous memory space which starts at starting_address and is length bytes long.
+    This directive creates a region from a contiguous memory area which starts at starting_address and is length bytes long.
+The memory area must be large enough to contain some internal region administration data.
     Segments allocated from the region will be a multiple of page_size bytes in length.
+The specified page size will be aligned to an architecture-specific minimum alignment if necessary.

     The assigned region id is returned in id.
 This region id is used as an argument to other region related directives to access the region.